THE LATRINE

 ENG

-This technology has been widespread since the Middle Ages in France in the so-called “half-timbered houses” or “maison a colombages” in which the wooden structure is left exposed on the façade.
+In other buildings, such as the Rocca di Valle di Castrignano, it was possible to find dividing walls composed of wooden uprights attached to load-bearing beams and infill in travertine blocks: a technology that has been widespread since the Middle Ages in France, in the so-called half-timbered houses or maison à colombages, in which the wooden structure is left exposed on the façade.